 With regard to science content knowledge:

 - To help students fully understand the text used in this lesson, students should be familiar with the native animals of New Zealand.
-This link from the New Zealand Department of Conservation will provide information on these animals.
+This from the New Zealand Department of Conservation will provide information on these animals.

 - Students should be aware of the animals that are considered to be invasive species or pests in New Zealand.
 The Department of Conservation provides an alphabetical listing of organisms so students can explore on their own as needed.